-Andrew Witty is stepping down as CEO of health care giant UnitedHealth Group in a surprise transition that follows a period of unprecedented turbulence, including the public killing of a company executive and financial woes that in recent weeks have only intensified.
+Andrew Witty is stepping down as CEO of health care giant UnitedHealth Group in a surprise transition that follows a period of unprecedented turbulence for the nation’s largest health insurer, including the public killing of a company executive and financial woes that only intensified in recent weeks.

-UnitedHealth suspended its financial guidance for the year, and its stock price was down about 16% as of 10 a.m.
-CT Tuesday.
+UnitedHealth suspended its financial guidance for the year, and its stock price closed down Tuesday nearly 18%.

-Witty is leaving for personal reasons, the company said, and will remain as a senior adviser.
-He will be replaced as chief executive by former CEO and longtime company leader Stephen Hemsley, who has been serving as board chair since 2017.
+Witty is leaving for personal reasons, the company said, and will remain a senior adviser.
+He will be replaced as chief executive by former CEO and longtime company leader Stephen Hemsley, who has been board chair since 2017.

-The shakeup at the top of Minnesota’s largest company comes at a remarkably difficult time, just over six months after the fatal ambush of UnitedHealth Group executive Brian Thompson on a sidewalk in New York City and weeks after a one-day stock sell-off driven by deteriorating results wiped out $120 billion in the company’s market value.
+The shakeup at the top of Minnesota‘s largest company comes just over six months after the fatal ambush of UnitedHealth Group executive Brian Thompson on a New York City sidewalk and weeks after a one-day stock sell-off driven by deteriorating results that wiped away $120 billion in the company’s market value.

-Shares in the Eden Prairie-based company have fallen even further since the 22% stock plunge on April 17, which stemmed from higher-than-expected use of medical services in the company’s massive UnitedHealthcare health insurance business as well as within Optum Health, a fast-growing division that runs a national network of outpatient medical centers.
+Shares in the Eden Prairie-based company have fallen even further since that 22% stock plunge on April 17, which stemmed from higher-than-expected use of medical services in the company’s massive UnitedHealthcare health insurance business as well as within Optum Health, the fast-growing division that runs a national network of outpatient medical centers.

 The company employs some 400,000 people, including 19,000 in Minnesota.

-On Tuesday morning, with the share price plunging further even prior to the official market opening, UnitedHealth Group held an impromptu call with investors to explain why it was discontinuing its financial forecast for the remainder of the year.
+Tuesday morning, with the share price plunging further even before the official market open, UnitedHealth Group held an impromptu call with investors to explain why it was discontinuing its financial forecast for the remainder of the year.

 “I’ll start by conveying on behalf of the UnitedHealth Group board, our fellow employees and myself, our deepest thanks and appreciation to Andrew Witty for his leadership of this company, a vital role he played with real integrity and compassion during one of the most difficult periods any company could endure,” Hemsley told investors.
 “We understand his decision and I’m grateful he has agreed to serve as a senior adviser to me.”